-Are the independence and impartiality of the bar ensured? ii. iii. iv. j Is there a recognised, organised and independent legal profession (bar)?
-104 Is there a legal basis for the functioning of the bar, based on the principles of independence, confidentiality and professional ethics, and the avoidance of conflicts of interests?
-Is access to the bar regulated in an objective and sufficiently open manner, also as remuneration and legal aid are concerned?
-Are there effective and fair disciplinary procedures at the bar?
-What is the public's perception about the bar's independence?

-The bar plays a fundamental role in assisting the judicial system.
+Are the independence and impartiality of the Bar ensured?

+- Is there a recognised, organised and independent legal profession (Bar)?101 - ii.
+Is there a legal basis for the functioning of the Bar, based on the principles of independence, confidentiality and professional ethics, and the avoidance of conflicts of interests? - iii.
+Is access to the Bar regulated in an objective and sufficiently open manner, also as remuneration and legal aid are concerned? - iv.
+Are there effective and fair disciplinary procedures at the Bar? - v.
+What is the public's perception about the Bar's independence? - 97.
+The Bar plays a fundamental role in assisting the judicial system.
 It is therefore crucial that it is organised so as to ensure its independence and proper functioning.
-This implies that legislation provides for the main features of its independence and that access to the bar is sufficiently open to make the right to legal counsel effective.
-Effective and fair criminal and disciplinary proceedings are necessary to ensure the independence and impartiality of the lawyers.

-Professional ethics imply inter alia that "[a] lawyer shall maintain independence and be afforded the protection such independence offers in giving clients unbiased advice and representation"105.
-He or she "shall at all times maintain the highest standards of honesty, integrity and fairness towards the lawyer's clients, the court, colleagues and all those with whom the lawyer comes into professional contact", 106 "shall not assume a position in which a client's interest conflict with those of the lawyer"107 and "shall treat client interest as paramount".108 a.
-Access to courts
+This implies that legislation provides for the main features of its independence and that access to the Bar is sufficiently open to make the right to legal counsel effective.
+Effective and fair criminal and disciplinary proceedings are necessary to ensure the independence and impartiality of the lawyers. - 98.
+Professional ethics imply inter alia that "[a] lawyer shall maintain independence and be afforded the protection such independence offers in giving clients unbiased advice and representation"102.
+He or she "shall at all times maintain the highest standards of honesty, integrity and fairness towards the lawyer's clients, the court, colleagues and all those with whom the lawyer comes into professional contact",103 "shall not assume a position in which a client's interest conflict with those of the lawyer"104 and "shall treat client interest as paramount".105